OAI/learn.openapis.org/referencing/faq.md

 Yes!

 The [Moonwalk project](https://github.com/OAI/sig-moonwalk/discussions) is considering a different approach that imports complete documents, associates them with namespaces, and only supports referencing by component name (not `"$ref"`).
-A small example can be seen in the [Moonwalk deployments proposal](https://github.com/OAI/sig-moonwalk/blob/main/Deployments.md), and there are discussions around an [initial draft proposal for imports](https://github.com/OAI/sig-moonwalk/discussions/72) and a few ideas on [how tomanage interactions with JSON Schema referencing](https://github.com/OAI/sig-moonwalk/discussions/73).
+A small example can be seen in the [Moonwalk deployments proposal](https://github.com/OAI/sig-moonwalk/blob/main/Deployments.md), and there are discussions around an [initial draft proposal for imports](https://github.com/OAI/sig-moonwalk/discussions/72) and a few ideas on [how to manage interactions with JSON Schema referencing](https://github.com/OAI/sig-moonwalk/discussions/73).

 The [proposed Workflows Specification](https://github.com/OAI/sig-workflows/blob/main/versions/1.0.0.md) is already using a `"sourceDescription"` field that is not unlike the Moonwalk proposal.